 Liquid timekeeping is the HYT answer to capturing time’s flow and context as opposed to an isolated current moment.
 Two bellows, with walls four times finer than a human hair, form the engine of the fluid module.
 As each one compresses or expands, it releases or receives one of two immiscible liquids, one colored and one transparent.

 These correspond to elapsed or imminent time respectively.
-Advanced chemistry was the mentor for the in-house development of a liquid dye with the required visibility, esthetics, durability and uv resistance.
-The meeting of the liquids, i.e. the now, is termed a “marriage”.
-This can only take their intrinsic individuality.
+Advanced chemistry was the mentor for the in-house development of a liquid dye with the required visibility, esthetics, durability and UV resistance.
+The meeting point of the liquids, i.e. the now, is termed a "meniscus".
+This can only be achieved in the presence of two fluids that complement each other while maintaining their intrinsic individuality.
 Assuring the long-term reliability of this innovative timekeeping method is proprietary testing equipment with the ability to accelerate time, reducing a year to a month.

-Back to the future in horological form.
-Liquid time obtains its rhythm from a specially created Haute Horlogerie mechanical movement that interfaces with the two belows.
+Liquid time obtains its rhythm from a specially created haute horlogerie mechanical movement that interfaces with the two bellows.
 Front of stage, the visible proof of accuracy is the domain of a curved 0.8 mm thin glass capillary.
 The capillaries’ coating, eliminating any obstacle to flow, ranks as one of the watch’s most expensive elements.
-Full transparency is a further must in the quest to visualize time.
+Full transparency is a further must in the quest to visualize time

 Technicians spend a full year perfecting the technique of filling the capillary.
 Even the smallest of air bubbles could threaten accuracy, especially at altitude.
 The technology portfolio in every HYT watch shows that the whole is much more than the sum of its parts - and that time standing still is never an option.

 For HYT, technology is the stuff that dreams are made of.
 Dreaming of visibly linking the past, present and future and of defying gravity set the bar high.